 16. What kind of trainings/internship would I be exposed to?

 You will be doing internship in a project based on your liking and background.
 YIF has conceived the Experiential Learning Module, or ELM, to complement the academic work with real work experience.
 The ELM work is supported by a team of coaches who provide essential guidance on structuring business problems, analysis and presentations.
-Fellows will undertake eight month-long engagement with an organization after completing the first two terms of the programme.
-These projects were finalised based on the background of our 2012- 2013 batch Fellows.
+Fellows will undertake eight month-long engagement with an organisation after completing the first two terms of the programme.

 17. Who are my mentors?